flashinfer-ai/flashinfer/README.md

 ## Adoption

-Currently FlashInfer is adopted by the following projects:
+We are thrilled to share that FlashInfer is being adopted by many cutting-edge projects, including but not limited to:
 - [MLC-LLM](https://github.com/mlc-ai/mlc-llm)
 - [Punica](https://github.com/punica-ai/punica)
 - [SGLang](https://github.com/sgl-project/sglang)